 Moffat Falls: This gorgeous double waterfall is a Must See when you are in the Horsefly area.

 Directions: 7 km east of Horsefly on 108 Mile Road, follow the signs to falls, park, and then take the trail for a fast 3-minute walk to the falls.

 Likely, BC: Another remnant of the gold rush, Likely is located in a picturesque setting on the mouth of the Quesnel River, at the west end of Quesnel Lake, and offers plenty of activities.
 After the rush, Likely became a village for local open pit gold miners and their families until 1942 when the Bullion mine officially closed.
-Today, Likely and Horsefly are both known for their wilderness and outdoor recreation areas and Ecotours-BC, based right in Likely, is the perfect family based signature wilderness adventure destination.
+Today, Likely and Horsefly are both known for their wilderness and outdoor recreation areas.
 The Likely Lodge is a must-stop on this road-trip, providing fantastic home-cooked meals, a choice of quaint guest rooms, and local pub.
 High Country Inn is another fantastic option for you overlooking Quesnel Lake.